ableda/task-manager/README.md

 # Task Manager Application
 Vue, Express, Node, Mongo with Docker-compose setup for local development.
 Hot Reload, SASS live compilation, among other goodies :)

+The application lets you

 ### Steps to Run